vmerkle8331/Cs3300-ruby-rspec/README.md

 The repo for this assignment follows a fairly standard Ruby convention for codebases: **the code files are stored in lib/ and the test files are stored in spec/**.
 (We use the RSpec unit-testing framework)

 You SHOULD do your own testing.
 Test each of the 3 parts separately, or together.
 The files spec/part[123]_spec.rb contain RSpec tests for each of the three parts.
 For example, to test your answers to Part 1, say rspec ./spec/part1_spec.rb. rspec with no arguments runs the tests in all the files spec/*_spec.rb.
+You wil notice you can run the command with -e to run a certain test.
+For example in part 2: rspec -e '#starts_with_consonant?' spec/part2_spec.rb

 *   The line numbers in the RSpec error report will give you guidance as to which tests failed.
 (You can check the[ RSpec documentation](http://rspec.info) to see how the .rspec file can be used to customize the output format.)